aws/aws-parallelcluster/docs/source/configuration.rst

 placement
 """""""""
-Cluster placment logic.
+Cluster placement logic.
 This enables the whole cluster or only compute to use the placement group.

 Defaults to cluster in the default template. ::